JordanViknar/Noiseclapper-Argos/README.md

 If you're a MacOS + BitBar user and the extension works properly, do not hesitate to tell me with an issue or a pull request.
 I'd be more than welcome to support more devices.

+You do not need SoundCoreLifeAPI.
+This extension comes bundled with its own version of SoundCoreLifeAPI.
+The 2 reasons are that newer versions of this API are not compatible with Linux, and that I had to perform a few modifications to the API in order to prevent issues with loading some Equalizer presets.

 ## Bug Reports / Contributions / Suggestions
 You can report bugs or suggest features by making an issue, or you can contribute to this extension directly by forking it and then sending a pull request.
 Any help will be very much appreciated.
 Thank you !